Bkokow/How-to-Fix-Error-in-Linux/README.md

-# How-to-Fix-Eror-in-Linux
+# How-to-Fix-Error-in-Linux
-How to Fix Eror in Linux Based on errors I've experienced
+How to Fix Error in Linux Based on errors I've experienced